 - Notable Village Appellations – Examples include Pommard, Puligny-Montrachet, Chambolle-Musigny, and Chassagne-Montrachet, each known for distinct characteristics in their red and white wines.

-From an investment standpoint, Village Appellation wines offer a balanced mix of affordability and value appreciation.
-While they do not reach the prestige (or price levels) of Premier Cru or Grand Cru wines, they often provide steady price growth and are particularly appealing for mid-tier investors.
+From an investment perspective, Village Appellations offer a balanced mix of affordability and upside.
+They will not command the prices of Premier Cru or Grand Cru, but they can deliver steady appreciation and they are far more accessible for mid-tier investors building a fine wine portfolio.

-Certain top-tier producers with Village-level wines—such as Domaine Armand Rousseau, Domaine Leflaive, and Domaine Jean Grivot—have seen their bottles appreciate at annual rates of 8-12%, with select vintages surpassing that.
+Top producers working at the Village level, names like Domaine Armand Rousseau, Domaine Leflaive, and Domaine Jean Grivot, have seen their Village-tier bottles appreciate at annual rates of 8 to 12%, with select vintages pushing even higher.

 Premier Cru (1er Cru)